-If you’d like to update and improve the look of your kitchen without the high costs associated with buying and installing new cabinets, then refinishing or refacing them is a decidedly simpler, less expensive approach.
+If you’d like to update and improve the look of your kitchen without the high costs associated with buying and installing new cabinets, then cabinet refacing or refinishing are decidedly simpler, less expensive approaches.

 In both cases, the existing cabinets remain intact.
-As a result, refinishing or refacing cabinets is more affordable, quicker, and less disruptive than replacing cabinets.
+As a result, cabinet refinishing or refacing are more affordable, quicker, and less disruptive than replacing cabinets.

 Before deciding to either refinish or reface the cabinets, make sure your cabinets are suitable for either of these upgrade options.
 Here’s a quick checklist to determine whether your cabinets are a good candidate for refinishing or refacing.

 For refinishing, all components must be in good condition, including the doors, drawer faces, and cabinets.
 For refacing, it’s okay if the doors and drawer faces are damaged or outdated because they’ll be replaced.